youngrichu/quicksnip/README.md

 To keep things smooth and consistent, please:

-- Follow the formatting rules described above.
+- [x] Follow the style and contribution guidelines of this project.
-- Include all mandatory fields in the snippet.
+- [x] Include all mandatory fields in the snippet.
-- Test your snippet to ensure it works as expected.
+- [x] Test your snippet to ensure it works as expected.

-Following these guidelines helps me (and everyone else) review and merge your contributions faster.
+Following these guidelines helps us (and everyone else) review and merge your contributions faster.

+**If you fail to meet the guidelines, your PR will most likely get rejected.**

 ## License